crablab/dissertation/reports/final_report/final_report.md

 Work continued using WTF and additional classes to add functionality to add students to a course and to add lectures to a course.
 This was supplemented with visual changes for an administrator and a student to display these new relations.

+### Delivery

+The delivered software was not envisioned.
+Several major items produced in the proof of concept were never implemented, as they weren't needed and couldn't be used without the main component: the Web Bluetooth API.
+More detailed conclusions are drawn from this in the reflective areas of the report.

+Implemented:

+- Boilerplate and Flask Blueprints
+- Login / Signup
+- Student/Administrator pages
+- Creation of courses and assignment of students to lectures

+Not implemented:

+- Registration
+- Fingerprint tracking

 # Professional Issues

 Privacy and freedom of expression is becoming an increasingly debated issue, especially online and in the digital world.
 As computing power and storage capacity have increased over the last few decades, it has become feasible for companies to collect large amounts of data at an individual level for analysis and data mining.
 Whilst often the data is claimed to be anonymised, studies such as @rocher_estimating_2019 have shown that it is possible to use modern machine learning techniques on large datasets to identify individuals.